falcon-lnhg/mwebfp/README.md

 ```

 ### Install CutyCapt:
 Do NOT use apt-get for this, or the version provided by your OS.
-You can check if the version you have works for **mwebfp** by running 'cutycapt --help' and checking if you have a '--insecure' option or not, or if the copyright is 2003-2010 or 2003-2013 (check las line of the help).
-You need to have '--insecure' or copyright 2003-2013to be able to use cutycapt with **mwebfp**.
+You can check if the version you have works for **mwebfp** by running 'cutycapt --help' and checking if you have an '--insecure' option or not, or if the copyright is '2003-2010' or '2003-2013' (check last line of the help).
+You need to have '--insecure' or copyright '2003-2013' to be able to use cutycapt with **mwebfp**.
-If you need the latest version, uninstall your current version and take the next steps:
+If you need the latest version, *uninstall* your current version and take the next steps:
 ```
 $ cd /opt
 $ sudo apt-get install -y subversion g++ libqt4-webkit libqt4-dev
 $ sudo svn checkout svn://svn.code.sf.net/p/cutycapt/code/ cutycapt
 $ cd cutycapt/CutyCapt
 ```
-Modify the file ./CutyCapt.hpp, and include the following two lines after the '#include <QtWebKit>' on the first line:
+Modify the file ./CutyCapt.hpp, and include the following two lines after the '#include \<QtWebKit\>' on the first line:
 ```
 #include <QNetworkReply>
 #include <QSslError>
 ```
-and:
+and then:
 ```
 $ sudo qmake
 $ sudo make